pi-dev500/Linux-Facial-Auth/README.md

-# Face Recognition Auth for Linux
+# Complete Auth for Linux

   ⚠️ Not finished yet, the only way to configure is editing scripts.